More than 2k people take part in rainy Patriot Day Run

-Chief Earl Parker, Fort Stewart-Hunter Army Airfield Fire Department, holds the American flag at the starting line of the Patriot Day Run, Sept.
-7, 2024 at Forsyth Park in Savannah Ga.
-The race began with first responders, many of which were fire fighters in full uniform, leading the group.
+Spc.
+Domanic Kennedy, left, and Spc.
+Curtis Cadwalader, with Company B, 3-15 Infantry, look at the American flag before the Patriot Day Run, Sept.
+7, 2024, at Forsyth Park in Savannah Ga.
+Rains did not keep participants from attending the event - the race saw more than 2,000 individuals take part in the run.
 (U.S. Army Photo by Monica K. Guthrie)

 |Date Taken: